galaxyproject/galaxy-hub/content/blog/2022-01-14-users-guide-to-contribution-ross/index.md

 ### Where to start?

 Galaxy is a complicated project, with many moving parts.
 At first, it can be hard to figure out how it all works, or where your specific skill set and interests might fit.
-Essentially, there are two main activity areas - ***technical*** and ***community***.
+One person's view of the *big picture* in terms of Galaxy's impact on open scientific computing can be found [here](../2022-01-16-open-scientific-computing-ross).

-The distinction is only useful for organising things, because active two way interchange and overlap are always needed to keep the project on track.
-In practice, there are a number of contributors who work in both areas to ensure good communication and integration.
+Two main activity areas can be distinguished, ***technical*** and ***community***.
+The distinction is only useful for organising things, because active two way interchange and overlap are always needed to keep all the different activities coordinated.
+There are a number of contributors who work in both areas, to ensure good communication and integration.

 ### Technical Development